Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

-Finally, after thirty minutes of picture viewing it dawn on the wife what was happening, and to her credit, she said, “Oh no. We have become that couple.
+Finally, after thirty minutes of picture viewing it did dawn on the wife what was happening, and to her credit, she said, “Oh no. We have become that couple.
 I’m so sorry.”
 And with that, we all nervously laughed and stopped looking at the bottomless stack of vacation pictures.

 Selfies are worse than the bathroom vanity mirror.
 The selfie is vanity on steroids because it’s not just the selfie person looking at herself (himself) in the mirror.
 The selfie person wants you to see what they see.

 It’s a bold move.
-It’s taking the vanity mirror from the bathroom and putting it in the public domain, and asks you for a “like” response.
+It’s taking the vanity mirror from the bathroom and putting it in the public domain and asks you for a “like” response.

-“He must increase, but I must decrease.” – John 3:30 (ESV)
+“He must increase, but I must decrease.” – John 3:30

 John talked about being a “signpost” in the wilderness whose sole purpose was to point people to Jesus.
-He was clear that his ongoing purpose in life was to decrease while doing all he could to increase the person and work of Jesus.
+He was clear that his ongoing goal in life was to decrease while doing all he could to increase the person and work of Jesus.
 Do your selfies accomplish that kind of purpose?

 When people look at your Facebook page, are they drawn more to Jesus or your latest hairstyle, clothing choice, or some other thing about you?
-Do your pictures increase the person and work of Christ or do they increase you?
+Do your pictures “increase” the person and work of Christ or do they increase you?